dotnetdeveloperaz/MetalPriceConsole/README.md

 ## **<span style="color: red;">Important Note:</span>**

-#### *This version in the development branch contains code that includes the --palladium and --platinum switches to retrieve prices for those metals.*
+#### *This version contains code that includes the --palladium and --platinum switches to retrieve prices for those metals.*

 #### *However, for some reason, the third-party api does not appear to return data when a date is supplied, so only the latest price information is retrieved.*